nullromo/cash.nvim/README.md

 set Vim's search to an empty string.

-To clear all cash registers and reset the plugin to its initial state, use the `:ClearSearches` command.
+To clear all cash registers and reset the plugin to its initial state, use the `:ResetCashRegisters` command.
 This will set Vim's search register to an empty string and clear the contents of all cash registers.

 ## 💱 Customization